Search

 Common algorithms and techniques in supervised learning include Neural Networks, Support Vector Machine (SVM), Logistic Regression, Random Forest, or Decision Tree algorithms.

-Supervised machine learning is the process of training a model to learn from labelled training data.
+Supervised machine learning is the process of training a model to learn from labeled training data.
 The model is then able to predict outcomes with new, unlabeled test data.
 This type of machine learning is called supervised because the data used to train the model is “labeled” with the correct answers.

 The supervised learning process can be summarized as follows: